anujbasnet/NepCart_Ecommerce_app/README.md

 NepCart is an Ecommerce app currently on progress.
 React Native expo is used for frontend, Node and expressjs is used for backend and MongoDB is soon to be used.

-You can run this file using "npx expo start" command and scan the qr code generated on your phone or emulator can also be used.
+You can run this file using "npx expo start" command and scan the qr code generated on your phone or emulator can also be used. change 'baseURL' according to your ip in Login.jsx, CreateAccount.jsx and Verification.jsx